yeli-falk/Master-thesis/Notes.md

 **Thermal**

+Found a bunch of other papers on Drunk Classification using Thermal Imaging, which contain their own sober-drunk datasets Might be a good idea to combine it all to verify their findings

 Drunkenness Diagnosis Using a Neural Network-
 Based Approach for Analysis of Facial Images in the Thermal Infrared Spectrum https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7995387 2017